acledsInc/CH32V003_SPWM_DMA-ST7735_SPI_DMA/README.md

 WCH-LinkE-Mini PCB Product without Encloser.
 (WCH-LinkE or WCH-LinkRV are Default Flash Tool at MounRiver Studio.)

-I was modified st7735.c and st7735.h for the working LCD display of ST7735 TFT LCD module with TIM1 SPWM output by C code like standard HAL library style instead non standard HAL libray style.
+I was modified st7735.c and st7735.h for the display of ST7735 TFT LCD with TIM1 SPWM output by C code like standard HAL library style instead non standard HAL libray style.
 I attached some screen shot for ST7735 demo screen and TIM1 sine PWM output waveforms available in image folder.